 Sheraton Grand Phoenix is located in downtown Phoenix.
-This is also the city’s largest hotel offering good, clean accommodations all featuring luxurious Sheraton bedding and a prime location near the Phoenix Convention Center.
-Talking Stick Resort Arena, Arizona State University, the Encanto Historic District and Chase Field are all close by.
+This is also the city’s largest hotel offering good, clean accommodations, all featuring luxurious Sheraton bedding and a prime location near the Phoenix Convention Center.
+Talking Stick Resort Arena, Arizona State University, the Encanto Historic District, and Chase Field are all close.

 9. Hilton Phoenix Airport